State of the Planet

 RESURRECTED SPRINGS | Studies of 1800s spas, Northeast states | TBD

-Many commercial warm springs popular in the 19th century have been left to decay or been demolished, and locations of some have been lost.
-Working with local historians, geologists Dallas Abbott and Bill Menke are searching out sites in New England and New York state to study subterranean conditions that feed these springs, and how they may be evolving.
-Among other things, they will compare century-old temperature readings with new ones to judge whether possible subtle rises in temperature could indicate if climate change has affected underground waters.
+The infrastructure of many Northeastern U.S. commercial warm springs popular with 19th century tourists has been left to decay or been demolished; locations of some have been lost.
+Working with local historians, geologists Dallas Abbott and Bill Menke are searching out sites in New England and New York state to study them.
+Among other things, they will compare old temperature readings of waters with new ones to judge whether possible subtle rises in temperature could indicate if global warming has affected underground waters.

 WIDER UNITED STATES